thpts/draft-peterson-dot-dhcp/draft-peterson-dot-dhcp.md

 document are to be interpreted as described in BCP 14 {{RFC2119}} {{RFC8174}}
 when, and only when, they appear in all capitals, as shown here.

+TODO: Make reference to draft-hoffman-dns-terminology-ter

+The maximum length of the DNS Host Name that can be carried in IPv4 DHCP is 255 bytes, so DNS Host Names longer than 255 bytes SHOULD NOT be used in IPv6 DHCP or IPv6 RA.

 # The DNS over TLS Option

+The DoT DHCP/RA option informs the client that a DoT service is available for use for answering DNS queries using the same IP address(es) returned in Do53 DNS Server DHCP/RA options.
+Thus networks which announce DoT services MUST announce DNS resolver availability via their respective options, and provide a TLS certificate on the DoT service which passes verification ({{!RFC6125}}) against the DNS Host Name provided in the DoT DHCP/RA option.

 ## IPv4 DHCP Option